dessmalljive/MeqSilhouette/README.md

 ## Installation

-Two options:

 1. Use docker if you'd like to be system independent.

-2. Build on Ubuntu 20.04 using the included Dockerfile.

-3. The Dockerfile downloads, compiles and installs AATM:
+2. The included Dockerfile builds a container for Kernsuite 7 (Ubuntu 20.04) and downloads, compiles and installs AATM (the only external dependency)

 [AATM v0.5](http://www.mrao.cam.ac.uk/~bn204/soft/aatm-0.5.tar.gz): mean atmospheric simulator (average opacities, sky brightness temp).
 (Download mirrored [here](https://tinyurl.com/ycuf32oy))

-4. It also creates a user (mequser) with password "meq" and sudo privileges.
+3. It also creates a user (mequser) with password "meq" and sudo privileges.
 Be aware that Docker has issues separating superuser privileges on containers from those on their hosts!

 # Running MeqSilhouette